CassRai/CassRai/README.md

 ### :woman_technologist: About Me :

-I am a Computer Science graduate from the University of Leicester!
+I am a Computer Science graduate from the University of Leicester

 - 🤖 I am interested in Artificial Intelligence and Robotics.
 - 💊 I love learning about the microbiome and other medical/healthcare topics